phalcon/documentation/docs/response.md

 To set up cookies you will need to instantiate a [Phalcon\Http\Response\Cookies][http-response-cookies] object or any object that implements the [Phalcon\Http\Response\CookiesInterface][http-response-cookiesinterface].

+!!! warning "SECURITY"

+    Cookies are created without the `Secure`, `HttpOnly`, and `SameSite` attributes by default.
+For any cookie that carries sensitive data, such as a session identifier or a token, set `Secure` and `HttpOnly` explicitly, and set `SameSite` (see below).
+Without these attributes the cookie is readable from JavaScript and can be sent over plain HTTP.

 ```php
 <?php